Former Macau casino dealer gambles on years-long bike trip

 “I have been reading travel cyclists diaries, watching Man vs Wild and learning from what people have done in the past,” he said.
 “Knowledge is the best teacher.”

 Why not travel in more comfort?
-It’s simple, Kuan said - travellers miss too much from a plane.
+It’s simple, Kuan said - travelers miss too much from a plane.